 Gray's Reef National Marine Sanctuary is a catalyst for research.
 Universities, aquaria, state and federal researchers conduct studies inside and outside the sanctuary, utilizing the sanctuary's research area.

-Whether it's the study of coral growth, research on loggerhead sea turtles or the long term monitoring of fish populations, science conducted in Gray's Reef National Marine Sanctuary is intended to help make informed management decisions to ensure adequate protection of sanctuary resources.
+Gray's Reef is a representative area of natural, live-bottom habitat commonly found in the coastal southeast.
+Studies on coral growth, research on loggerhead sea turtles, and the long-term monitoring of fish populations help make informed management decisions to ensure adequate protection of sanctuary resources.

 Even before the designation of Gray's Reef, scientific researchers found value in the live-bottom habitats.

 Sound plays a key role in the lives of many marine animals.
 Scientists study the sounds made by fishes, whales, and other animals (including humans) to learn more about the sanctuary's residents and seasonal visitors.

 The southern third of the sanctuary is reserved for scientific research, which gives a unique opportunity to study the marine ecosystem without impacts from fishing or diving.